GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 Yet, ironically, many of us struggle with creativity in several aspects of our life.
 Writing and visual

 <!-- image -->
-**Image Description:** In this image we can see a yellow color circle.
+**AI-Generated Image Description:** The image contains a single yellow circle.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image there is a yellow color circle.
+**AI-Generated Image Description:** The image is a circle.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** The image is a circle.
-It is a bright yellow color.
+**AI-Generated Image Description:** The image contains a single yellow circle.
 <!-- end image description -->